24 questions frequently asked about cohabitation agreements.

-When you buy something together, it will normally be jointly owned, but not necessarily 50/50:
+When you buy something together, it will normally be jointly owned, but not necessarily equally:

-Ownership of assets is normally determined by who paid for the assets (see 12) rather than by your overall contribution to your joint living expenses.
+Ownership of assets is normally determined by who paid for the assets rather than overall contribution to joint living expenses.
 You can, however, include different rules in your cohabitation agreement.

 If either partner contributes to the costs of buying and maintaining the home you live in, this is likely to give them a claim to own a share of the home.
-If it is your intention that the property should be solely owned by one of you, the agreement should clearly state that any financial contribution made by the other partner is a payment towards general living expenses and not for the home.
+If you intend the property to be solely owned by one of you, the cohabitation agreement should clearly state that any financial contribution made by the other partner is a payment towards general living expenses and not for the home.

 Regardless of what you have agreed, both the utility companies and the council have the right to pursue both partners living in a home for unpaid utility and council tax bills.

-If you are the natural parent of the child, you automatically have a financial responsibility for the child.
+If you are the child's natural parent, you automatically have a financial responsibility for that child.

-The natural mother of a child automatically has parental responsibility for the child.
+The child's natural mother automatically has parental responsibility for the child.
 This means, for example, that you can choose your child’s name, how the child is brought up and so on.
-You also have the right to look after the child’s property on his or her behalf (until the child becomes 18).
+You also have the right to look after the child’s property on their behalf (until the child becomes 18).

 If you are not the natural father of your partner’s child, you do not have any automatic rights or responsibilities.
-You can apply to the court for a ‘residence order’ giving you parental responsibility (see 16).
+You can apply to the court for a residence order giving you parental responsibility.

-Note that if your relationship breaks down, both partners have the right to ask the court that the child should live with them, or that they should have access to the child, regardless of whether they have parental responsibility.
-The court will decide what is in the best interests of the child.
+Note that if your relationship breaks down, both partners have the right to ask the court that the child should live with them or that they should have access, regardless of whether they have parental responsibility.
+The court will decide what is in the child's best interests.

-You will need to apply to the court for a ‘residence order’.
-Normally, this requires the consent of anyone who already has parental responsibility for the child (see 15).
-If, for example, you were married to the child’s father and he is still alive, you will need the natural father’s consent.
+You must apply to the court for a ‘residence order’.
+Normally, this requires the consent of anyone who already has parental responsibility for the child.
+If, for example, you were married to the child’s natural father and he is still alive, you will need his consent.
 The court will also need to be satisfied that the residence order is in the child’s best interests.

 It may also be possible to get a residence order without the consent of another individual with parental responsibility, provided the child has been living with your partner for three of the last five years, or if the court gives you permission.
-But getting a residence order can be difficult and expensive if an individual who has parental responsibility opposes your application.
+But getting a residence order can be difficult and expensive if someone with parental responsibility opposes your application.

 If you cannot get a residence order (or feel that it would be too difficult), an alternative is to appoint your partner as the child’s guardian.
-This helps to ensure that your child stays with your partner if you die, unless another individual with parental responsibility decides to dispute this.
+This helps to ensure that your child stays with your partner if you die, unless another individual with parental responsibility disputes this.

 Like any other couple, you should make appropriate financial arrangements.
-The best solution will depend on your circumstances: for example, if one of you is the major earner, you may want to take out insurance in case that individual can no longer work.
+The best solution will depend on your circumstances, for example, if one of you is the major earner, you may want to take out insurance in case that person can no longer work.

-If you want your partner to take responsibility if you become incapable of making decisions, you should draw up a lasting power of attorney to that effect.
+If you want your partner to take responsibility if you become incapable of making decisions, draw up a lasting power of attorney to that effect.

 You may each want to consider drafting a ‘living will’ expressing your preferences should you become terminally ill.
 This can include a statement that you would like the doctors to consult your partner if appropriate.
-You may also want to ensure that your partner is named as your next of kin – for example, on any medical forms.
-While neither of these steps will necessarily have legal effect, in practice they should help to ensure that medical staff treat your partner as if he or she was your spouse.
+You may also want to ensure that your partner is named as your next of kin, for example, on any medical forms.
+While neither of these steps will necessarily have legal effect, in practice they should help to ensure that medical staff treat your partner as if they were your spouse.

 Unlike married couples or couples in a civil partnership, your partner will not automatically inherit.
 You must have made a will saying what you want your partner to inherit.
-You should take care to ensure that this protects your partner’s right to continue living in your home (assuming that you want this to be the case).
+Make sure this protects your partner’s right to continue living in your home (assuming that you want this).

-If the value of your estate is above the inheritance tax threshold, your partner will be liable to inheritance tax.
-There are a number of ways you can minimise this liability.
-For example, you can own the home jointly (so that only half the value of the home falls into the deceased partner’s estate), or you can make use of ‘potentially exempt transfers’ by gifting assets while alive.
+If your estate's value is above the threshold, your partner will be liable to inheritance tax.
+There are numerous ways you can minimise this liability.
+For example, you can own the home jointly (so that only half the value of the home falls into the deceased partner’s estate) or you can make use of ‘potentially exempt transfers’ by gifting assets while alive.
 Inheritance tax planning can be complex and you should take advice.

 The most effective way to reduce inheritance tax is to marry or register a civil partnership.
 Any assets your spouse or civil partner inherits are automatically free from inheritance tax.

-If there are children, you should also consider whether you want to pass assets to the children, rather than to your partner.
+If there are children, consider whether you want assets to pass to them, rather than to your partner.
 For example, if you own the house (or part of it), you could leave it to the children, but give your partner the right to live in it until death.
-Otherwise, the house will be part of your partner’s estate when he or she dies, and could be liable to inheritance tax again.
+Otherwise, the house will be part of your partner’s estate when they die, and could be liable to inheritance tax again.

 Your partner’s entitlement to your pension will depend on the pension scheme’s rules.
-Some schemes do offer benefits to an unmarried partner.
+Some schemes offer benefits to an unmarried partner.
 Similarly, your employer may extend benefits such as health insurance to unmarried partners.
-You should consult your employer’s human resources department, or your pension scheme trustees, to find out what the rules are.
-Where appropriate, you should inform them of your wish that your partner should benefit if you die.
+Consult your employer’s HR department/manager or pension scheme trustees to find out the rules.
+Where appropriate, tell them of your wish that your partner should benefit if you die.